Ski Club of Great Britain

-The Ski Club of Great Britain is a recreational snow sports club, which operates on a not-for-profit basis.
-It was founded on 6 May 1903 during a meeting at the Café Royal in London.
-Until the 1960s, the Ski Club of Great Britain was responsible for British alpine ski racing teams.
+The Ski Club of Great Britain is a not-for-profit recreational snow sports club.
+It was founded on 6 May 1903 during a meeting at the Hotel Café Royal in London.
+Until the 1960s, the Ski Club of Great Britain was responsible for British Alpine ski racing teams.

-In April 2020, the Ski Club had about 23,000 members, making it the biggest membership-based snow sports club in the UK.
-Their offices are located in Wimbledon, southwest London.
+In April 2020, the Ski Club had about 23,000 members, making it the largest membership-based snow sports club in the UK.

 History

-The idea of forming a Ski Club came from a meeting of individuals at the Café Royal in London on 6 May 1903.
-The aims of the club, as outlined at the very first meeting, were: to encourage other people to learn to ski; help members to improve; get more enjoyment from skiing; bring together people who are interested in the sport.
+The aims of the club, as outlined at the very first meeting, are to encourage people to learn to ski; help members to improve; get more enjoyment from skiing; and bring together people who are interested in the sport.

 Before World War I, the club was primarily concerned with cross country (Nordic) skiing.
 The first official Ski Championship of Great Britain was held in Saanenmöser, Switzerland in 1914.
 The results were based on performance in cross country and ski jumping.

 The first British Ski Championships to include Alpine skiing took place in Wengen on 6-7 January 1921.
 The championships were organised by Sir Arnold Lunn on behalf of the Ski Club.
 Sir Arnold Lunn was a central figure in this period of the Ski Club's history and the development of ski racing, setting the first modern slalom in Murren in 1922 and helping to persuade the International Olympic Committee to include downhill and slalom in the 1936 Winter Olympic Games in Garmisch-Partenkirchen.

 In the mid-1920s, the Ski Club began providing snow and weather reports for national newspapers.

 The National Ski Federation of Great Britain (later the British Ski and Snowboard Federation) was founded in 1964 as the governing body for alpine skiing in Britain.
 The Ski Club of Great Britain thereafter became aligned more closely with recreational skiing.

 Member Services

 Ski Club Leaders

 The Ski Club sent its first representatives to the Alps in 1928.
-The Ski Club and its leaders began to organise touring parties during the 1930s.
+The Ski Club and its leaders began to organize touring parties during the 1930s.
 These were to teach people to ski and keep them entertained in the evenings.
 The Ski Club currently operates a volunteer-leading service in around 17 resorts worldwide.
-In France the club operates an 'Instructor Led Guiding Service' due to legal issues with volunteer leaders.
+In France, the club operates an 'Instructor Led Guiding Service' due to legal issues with volunteer leaders.